-- 4.1 If, in the course of employment, a worker becomes aware of information which they reasonably believe tends to show one or more of the following, they must use this policy and procedure:- - 4.1.1 a criminal offence has been committed, is being committed or is likely to be committed; - 4.1.2 an individual has failed, is failing or is likely to fail to comply with any legal obligation to which they are subject; - 4.1.3 a miscarriage of justice has occurred, is occurring, or is likely to occur. - 4.1.4 the health and safety of any person has been, is being, or is likely to be, endangered; - 4.1.5 the environment, has been, or is being, or is likely to be, damaged. - 4.1.6 information tending to show any of the above, is being, or is likely to be, deliberately hidden or concealed. - 4.2 If a worker wants to raise a concern about any of the above, they may use the procedure set out below.
+- 4.1.
+If, in the course of employment, a worker becomes aware of information which they reasonably believe tends to show one or more of the following, they must use this policy and procedure:- - (i) a criminal offence has been committed, is being committed or is likely to be committed: - (ii) an individual has failed, is failing or is likely to fail to comply with any legal obligation to which they are subject; - (iii) a miscarriage of justice has occurred, is occurring, or is likely to occur. - (iv) the health and safety of any person has been, is being, or is likely to be, endangered; - (v) the environment has been, or is being, or is likely to be, damaged. - (vi) information tending to show any of the above, is being, or is likely to be, deliberately hidden or concealed. - 4.2.
+If a worker wants to raise a concern about any of the above, they may use the procedure set out below.
 This will enable the College to treat all disclosures consistently and fairly.
 However, if the worker has a complaint about their own circumstances, they must use the College's existing grievance procedure.
 For example, if a worker does not receive the correct amount of holiday pay, this is a personal grievance rather than a disclosure made in the wider public interest, and the grievance procedure must be used.